 There are no regulatory quality system requirements for Class I medical devices.
 CMDR also do not require importers or distributors of medical devices to have a registered quality system.

-Following the Medical Device Single Audit Program (MDSAP) pilot, Health Canada have announced that MDSAP will replace the CMDCAS system, effective January 2019.
+The Canadian Medical Device Conformity Assessment Scheme (CMDCAS) under which the past ISO 13485 certificates were issued has been replaced by the Medical Device Single Audit Program (MDSAP) .
+Health Canada have announced that MDSAP will replace the CMDCAS system, effective January 2019.
 Any manufacturer wishing to sell devices into Canada will need to be certified under MDSAP.